DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 Install a Kubernetes release with the default configuration and a name of `mycompany`.

-To install ODM with the AWS RDS postgreSQL database created in [step 3](#3-create-an-rds-database-20-min) :
+To install ODM with the AWS RDS PostgreSQL database created in [step 3](#3-create-an-rds-database-20-min):

 - Get the [eks-rds-values.yaml](./eks-rds-values.yaml) file and replace the following keys:
   - `<AWS-AccountId>` is your AWS Account Id